 The Remuneration Committee, under delegated authority from the Board, is responsible for setting the Society's Remuneration Policy and ensuring it is implemented and adhered to.
+The Remuneration Committee met four times in 2020.
 The Remuneration Committee reviews the compliance of the Remuneration Policy against the requirements of the FCA dual-regulated firms Remuneration Code.
-The Directors' Remuneration Report is shown in the Annual Report and Accounts for the year ended 31 December 2019 on pages 94 to 108.
+The Directors' Remuneration Report is shown in the Annual Report and Accounts for the year ended 31 December 2020 on pages 104 to 121.
 This report sets out the work and composition of the Remuneration Committee.